-This “code of conduct” is a way to centralise and generalise standards for our Reps, so that the Union may continue to maintain a good relationship with the public, may maintain its good reputation and effectively represent its members.
 Reps are on the front line and often go above and beyond their obligations out of the sheer goodness of their hearts.
-This guidance has been consolidated as a quick training tool, and provides standards we can all aim to follow, so that we may continue to act in the best interest of the Union and all of our members.”
+This guidance has been consolidated as a quick training tool, and provides standards all reps should aim to follow, so that they may continue to act in the best interest of the Union and all of our members.

-All Reps represent the IWGB in a public capacity, some more so than others, but still, this means people look to us as the face of the IWGB.
-Our behaviour and conduct, for better or worse, reflects back on the IWGB as a whole, and the public will judge the whole Union accordingly.
+All reps represent the IWGB in a public capacity, some more so than others, but still, this means people look to them as the face of the IWGB.
+Their behaviour and conduct, for better or worse, reflects back on the IWGB as a whole, and the public will judge the whole Union accordingly.

-The reputation of the Union is of paramount importance because it is what maintains trust and confidence in us as an organisation, and if this is lost, then we will likely lose members, supporters, donors, funders and perhaps even cease to exist.
+The reputation of the Union is of paramount importance because it is what maintains trust and confidence in us as an organisation.
+If this is lost, then we will likely lose members, supporters, donors, funders and perhaps even cease to exist.
 Damage to the union does not benefit members in any way.

 It is therefore important that Reps exercise: